BilalSubhani/BuilderAppBackend/README.md

 ```bash
 npm run start:dev
 ```
-The server will run at `http://localhost:3000`.
+- The server will run at `http://localhost:3000`.
+- The websockets will run at `http://localhost:3001`.

 ## API Documentation
 - Detailed API documentation is available at `/api/docs` (if Swagger is integrated).